 The Shield of Deflection was forged a thousand years ago from the scales of the Dragyn of Sarum.
-The Shield of Deflection is a 30"round shield that is indestructible.
-Any player may use the Shield of Deflection regardless of Class.
+The Shield of Deflection is a 24" round shield that is indestructible.
+Any character that can use a shield of that type and size may use the Shield of Deflection.
 The Shield cannot be destroyed by any means including shield-breaking weapons, other Relics, such as the Mace of Disruption, spells, or siege weapons, including catapult balls and ballista bolts.
-In addition, the shield absorbs the effects of anything that strikes it, including AOE effects from spellballs and siege weapons.
-Note that the effect must strike the shield to be negated, anything striking the player or near him/her in the case of an AOE spell/effect is not negated.